 Q: Can faith, doubt and reason coexist in the same person at the same time?
 Why or why not?
 A: Yes.
 Because they coexist already if we pay attention: at the very moment I am able to trust the present reality in which I ultimately find myself, I’m aware that I am not that reality, and that this reality remains forever beyond my grasp, and that’s a faithful form of doubt.
 If I don’t undergo that sort of doubt, then I haven’t undergone anything ultimate.
 My only option, if I’m to keep trusting, is to respond with integrity to this tension that I undergo.
 Honest faith raises doubts, and addressing those doubts with integrity calls for reason.
 Faith, doubt and reason are all ways of responding with integrity to what we undergo.

 Q: Would you like to change any of your answers?
 Why or why not?
 A: Not now.
-Because that’s where I am, and it’s pretty much where I’ve been for over 40 years, and I haven’t developed any regrets.
+Because that’s where I am, it’s pretty much where I’ve been for over 40 years, and I haven’t developed any regrets.
 I never say anything in exactly the same way, of course, but there’s more continuity than discontinuity here.
-I’d be surprised if that ever changed.
+I’d be surprised if that basic theme ever changed.